Are you wondering what a brindle pitbull is?

 The Blue Nose Brindle Pitbulls as they are so called have a blue nose and blue-gray coat with brownish stripes giving them a calm-fierce look.
 Their blueish wide eyes make them even more captivating.
 It appears that they have some white coat in a few areas which highlights the details of their coating.

-The Brindle Pitbull’s size and weight varies according to type, gender and age.
+The Brindle Pitbull’s size and weight vary according to type, gender, and age.

 As rightly know, because a Brindle Pitbull is a descendant of the American Pitbull Terrier or An American Staffordshire Terrier their sizes vary.